|Innate Host Defense and Inflammation - Inserm E336|

 |Director : Chignard Michel (email@example.com)|

 Our studies concern the innate defense and the inflammation of the lung and use different in vitro approaches as well as animal models.
-We investigate in a pathophysiological context, the role of epithelial cells, alveolar macrophages, neutrophils and some of their receptors (Toll-like receptors (TLR), proteinase-activated receptors (PAR) and CD87.
-Another aspect of our research deals with the synthesis and effects particularly the interactions with the surfactant, of phospholipases A2 (PLA2) secreted by alveolar macrophages (see figure).
+In the context of infection, we investigate the role of epithelial cells, alveolar macrophages, polymorphonuclear neutrophils and monocytes.
+A specific endeavor is focused on different molecules such as Toll-like receptors (TLR), the urokinase receptor (CD87) and also secreted phospholipases A2 (PLA2) (see figure).

 The lung is the site of various diseases for which the mechanisms of innate defense and lung inflammation play a major role.
-Acute respiratory distress syndrome (ARDS), chronic obstructive pulmonary disease (COPD), cystic fibrosis or infectious pneumonias such as invasive pulmonary aspergillosis, are typical lung pathologies.
+Acute respiratory distress syndrome (ARDS), chronic obstructive pulmonary disease (COPD), cystic fibrosis or infectious pneumonias from bacterial, fungal or viral origins, are typical lung pathologies.
 The induction of innate defense is a beneficial process but its exacerbation may lead to a pathologic inflammatory status.
 Therefore, the major aim of our research is to contribute to the qualitative and quantitative understanding of the mechanisms involved in these diseases, which would allow to target the events enhancing innate immunity without exacerbating the inflammatory process.

 Cellular interactions in pulmonary airspaces (Michel Chignard, Dominique Pidard and Mustapha Si-Tahar)

-An experimental model of study of the innate immune response of the lung to infection was set up in mice challenged by Aspergillus fumigatus.
-This fungus is responsible for invasive pulmonary aspergillosis (IPA) in immunosuppressed patients.
+Two experimental models of the innate immune response of the lung to infection were set up in mice.
+First of all, an infection induced by Aspergillus fumigatus, a fungus responsible for invasive pulmonary aspergillosis (IPA) in immunosuppressed patients.
 Our approach was centered on the evaluation of different parameters of the innate response during the progression of IPA as a function of two different immunosuppressive treatments, namely by a corticosteroid, and by a chemotherapeutic agent.
 At different time points after infection, host responses were compared in terms of survival, pulmonary production of pro- and anti-inflammatory cytokines, airway leukocyte trafficking, lung injury, respiratory distress and fungal development.
 It was found that according to the type of immunosuppression, the pathogenesis of IPA involves a predominant role of either the development of the fungus or the adverse response of the host.
 We also showed that TLR2 plays an important role in the immune response of the host to A. fumigatus.
 Thus, alveolar macrophages from TLR2-deficient mice produced less cytokines and chemokines than those from wild-type animals in response to the fungus.
-We also showed that during in vivo infection, the respiratory distress and the pathogen burden were higher in the TLR2-deficient mice and their survival was shorter (collaboration with the Aspergillus Unit and the Histopathology Unit).
+We also showed that during in vivo infection, the respiratory distress and the pathogen burden were higher in the TLR2-deficient mice and their survival was shorter (collaboration with the Unité des Aspergillus and the Unité de Recherche et d'Expertise Histotechnologie et Pathologie).
+With the second model, we studied the host response to Pseudomonas aeruginosa infection.
+The same parameters were evaluated and the results evidenced that LPS expressed by these bacteria and recognized as a virulence factor, does not play a role in the death of the animals.
+Thus, TLR4-deficient mice, as well as TLR2-deficient mice, showed a survival time similar to that of wild-type animals.
+Nonetheless, the synthesis of different cytokines was suppressed, while that of others was maintained.
+It is suggested that some patterns expressed by P. aeruginosa are compulsory for its recognition by host cells and trigger the synthesis of specific cytokines that are beneficial for the fight of the infection (collaboration with the Unité de Recherche et d'Expertise Histotechnologie et Pathologie).

-Mechanisms of regulation and roles of phospholipases A2 in lung inflammatory diseases (Carine Mounier, Lhousseine Touqui)
+Mechanisms of regulation and roles of phospholipases A2 in lung inflammatory diseases (Lhousseine Touqui)

-Keywords: innate immunity/inflammation, epithelial cells, neutrophils, macrophages, Toll-like receptors, proteinases phospholipases A2, surfactant, pneumopathy
+Keywords: innate immunity/inflammation, infection, epithelial cells, leukocytes, Toll-like receptors, proteinases phospholipases A2, CD87, pneumopathy, cystic fibrosis

 |Office staff||Researchers||Scientific trainees||Other personnel|